telerik/winforms-docs/telerik-presentation-framework/layout/radcontrol-testing-considerations.md

 # RadControl Testing Considerations

 When writing unit tests it's often convenient to use a RadControl, not as a child of a form, but standalone.
 This makes for faster performance and simplicity of the test setup and tear-down methods.
 Whenever a property having an effect on element size or children arrangement is changed explicitly, a request to the layout system is added to the queue of events to be processed.
-In order to force the processing of this change in layout, the __UpdateLayout()__ method has to be called on the element in question.
+In order to force the processing of this change, the __UpdateLayout()__ method has to be called on the element in question.

 # See Also
 * [Clipping]({%slug winforms/telerik-presentation-framework/layout/clipping%})